|

 Yes, you do owe her if she’s an hourly employee.
 You may even owe her overtime if checking her email caused her to work over 8 hours that day.
 Now that everyone seems to have a smartphone capable of receiving work emails and voice mails, you need to consider your options.

-- Make sure all your supervisors know not to send emails or voice mails to non-exempt (hourly) employees outside of the employee’s scheduled hours.
-This is often ignored because exempt employees are able to work varied hours and they don’t want to hamper their workflow.
+• Make sure all your supervisors know not to send emails or voice mails to non-exempt (hourly) employees outside of the employee’s scheduled hours.
+This is often ignored because exempt employees can work varied hours and they don’t want to hamper their workflow.

 “I’ve been paying a few of my employees per diem pay but now one of them is asking for overtime pay, too.
 I’ve told them the per diem rate pays for all time worked that day.
 Am I wrong?”